ghemur/DataScience---Getting-and-Cleaning-Data/README.md

 We are supposed to do some transformation on the variable names.
 Well, the names were given by domain experts, so it would be hard to improve that.
 However, I did remove the parentheses, so that, for example "mean()" becomes "main".

-From the feature description at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones I learned that the data in the Inertial Signals folder consisted of raw accelerometer and gyroscope reading, as oposed to mean or std.
+From the feature description at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones I learned that the data in the Inertial Signals folder consisted of raw acceerometer and gyroscope reading, as oposed to mean or std.
 As such data is not needed, I chose not to even open those files.

 Step 5 poses another decisional challenge.
 First, I like the fluidity of the pipe operator in dplyr, so I used it to do the grouping and summarizing.
 However, one can notice that not all 180 combinations of 30 subjects and 6 activities are present in the data. dplyr's summarization functionality drops the missing combinations; there's no option to include them, filled with zeros or NAs.
 So I additionally used plyr's ddply function, in which I can request not to drop the empty combinations.
 This give the additional output file all_means.txt.